 Average scores suggest that room for improvement exists and lack of attention can lead to dropping scores.
 No area in an organization is more important and often more resistant to change than the middle areas of the organization.
-Problems with supervision can come from many causes and may suggest a number of remedies.
+Problems with fairness can come from many causes and may suggest a number of remedies.
 Part of the follow up to the Survey when data are returned is to discuss the results with employees and secure more elaborate explanations of important issues.
-In general supervisory effectiveness stems from these factors: the selection, support and training of supervisors, the maturity and experience of employees and the nature of the specific work being performed.
-A frequent problem with supervisors is that those tasks a person may be successful with are not the same tasks that are required when one is promoted to supervision.
-Remedying Supervisory Effectiveness requires careful study to determine the correct causative factors.
-Triangulate low scores in Supervisory Effectiveness by reviewing how supervisors are selected and their training.
-Use the employee feedback sessions to make a more complete determination for the causes of low Supervisory Effectiveness scores.
+In general Fairness perception stems from these factors: hiring, work assignment, promotions, the selection, support and training of supervisors, the maturity and experience of employees and the nature of the specific work being performed.
+Remedying Fairness requires careful study to determine the correct causative factors.
+Triangulate low scores in Fairness with Supervisory Effectiveness by reviewing how supervisors are selected and their training.
+Use the employee feedback sessions to make a more complete determination for the causes of low Fairness scores.